rtcharity/resources.eahub.org/content/events_and_activities/rc-forward-canadas-effective-giving-experiment-results-plans-for-2019.md

 Additional FAQs can be found [here](https://rcforward.org/frequently-asked-questions/).

-## <a name='c6'></a>About Rethink Charity
+## <a name='c6' href="javascript:history.back()"></a>About Rethink Charity

 [Rethink Charity](https://rtcharity.org/) (RC) powers a collection of EA projects that range from wide-reaching staples of the community to specialized efforts designed for outsized impact returns.
 We’ve retained several guiding principles [since our founding](https://forum.effectivealtruism.org/posts/a3sScjxdgNTCseBMJ/impact-is-now-rethink-charity), including a commitment to keeping effective altruism broadly accessible, and a refusal to wait for an invitation to do the most good possible.
 RC projects reflect this approach through various means, often supporting others who are ready to actualize their highest contribution to the world.

 Our project selection and resource allocation therein allows for tight coordination where beneficial, sustained experimentation where necessary, and swift exploitation of neglected niches of impact.
 RC Forward is a compelling example of realizing considerable impact gains from niche areas - constructing a previously non-existent gateway to effective charities that taps into a high level of demand in Canada.

-RC is largely comprised of four projects, including [RC Forward](https://rcforward.org/), Rethink Priorities ([RP](http://rethinkpriorities.org/)), Students for High-Impact Charity ([SHIC](https://shicschools.org/)), and the Local Effective Altruism Network ([LEAN](https://rtcharity.org/lean/)) \[8].
+RC is largely comprised of four projects, including [RC Forward](https://rcforward.org/), Rethink Priorities ([RP](http://rethinkpriorities.org/)), Students for High-Impact Charity ([SHIC](https://shicschools.org/)), and the Local Effective Altruism Network ([LEAN](https://rtcharity.org/lean/)) [<sup>8</sup>](#f8).

 ## Footnotes

-\[1]

-Figures beyond this point are in Canadian Dollars unless indicated otherwise.
+<a name='f1' href="javascript:history.back()">1:</a> Figures beyond this point are in Canadian Dollars unless indicated otherwise.

-\[2]

-Estimates we’ve largely derived from [literature](https://docs.google.com/document/d/1zZiWMX4hMdrZSficuwmwyIB4h3zlnAtZgntNPWD0bWg/edit) cite multiple independent lines of evidence that suggest typical donors are influenced by reduction of fees.
+<a name='f2' href="javascript:history.back()">2:</a> Estimates we’ve largely derived from [literature](https://docs.google.com/document/d/1zZiWMX4hMdrZSficuwmwyIB4h3zlnAtZgntNPWD0bWg/edit) cite multiple independent lines of evidence that suggest typical donors are influenced by reduction of fees.
 Based on this, we place the counterfactual increase in donations between 4% and 55%, bringing in between $40,000 to $550,000 per $1,000,000 raised.
 Our best guess is that RC Forward results in a 10 to 15% increase in money moved, which would bring the total counterfactual value of money moved to $100,000 to $150,000 per $1,000,000 raised.
 Discounting the major cryptocurrency donations within a more conservative estimate, the lower bound (5% of $1.1M) has produced $55,000 in counterfactual donations, which slightly more than what we spent on the project in the first year of operation.
 Our best guess at 10 to 15% counterfactual dollars generated means that RC Forward has produced between $110,000 and $165,000.

 In addition, covering RC Forward platform fees could be interpreted as having an effect similar to matching donations – potentially incentivizing donors by providing a fee-free donation avenue.

-\[3]

-This was not factored into the conservative estimates of $110,000 to $165,000 in counterfactual money moved in the last year.
+<a name='f3' href="javascript:history.back()">3:</a> This was not factored into the conservative estimates of $110,000 to $165,000 in counterfactual money moved in the last year.
 This would boost the counterfactual money moved by RC Forward to $155,000 - $210,000.

 \[4]